snarfed/bridgy/README.md

 * switch to select on non-blocking sockets due to background thread limit of 10 per backend. :/ http://stackoverflow.com/a/20896720/186123
-* odd, the existing code does reconnect, 1m later. is tweepy itself doing that? still add my own fixes though?
-* same with updater thread, check that it's running
 * translate/linkify media (picture) mentions in tweets. duplicate 'article' handling, starting at as/twitter.py:324. replace with empty string, since it's already an attachment?